joelbob96/Data-Structures-1/README.md

   }
 }
 ```
-A new aray is declared which will store each integer which was repeated in the original array.
+A new array is declared which will store each integer which was repeated in the original array.
 The function finds each node that has a "number" value greater than 1, and adds it to the new array.
-The result is An ordered array with all repeated numbers along with the number of times they were repeated.
+The result is an ordered array with all repeated numbers along with the number of times they were repeated.

 #### Example output